Local Citations & SEO: Everything You Need To Know

 Comprehensive Local SEO Campaign

-A full-blown local SEO strategy may include:
+A full-blown local SEO strategy may include the following:

-- Website auditing and maintenance
+- SEO Website auditing

 - Link building